lunarc/lunarc_docs/docs/guides/batch_system/32_core_nodes.md

 module --force purge
 module load SoftwareTree/Cascade
 ```
-This should work on the frontend nodes (e.g. aurora.lunarc.lu.se or the HPC desktop) and within a batch script (aka.
+This should work on the frontend nodes (e.g. cosmos.lunarc.lu.se or the HPC desktop cosmos-dt.lunarc.lu.se) and within a batch script (aka.
 SLURM script).
 Once this is loaded, the commands `module avail` and `module spider` can be used to enquire about available software.

 !!! info
     * Software in the `SoftwareTree/Cascade` is not expected to work on the frontend nodes.